kungfuai/d3m-primitives/README.md

 1. **Sent2VecPrimitive**: This primitive produces numerical representations of text data using a model that was pre-trained on English Twitter bi-grams.
 Base library [here](https://github.com/uncharted-distil/nk-sent2vec).

-### Image Classification

-1. **GatorPrimitive**: This primitive produces image classifications by iteratively fine-tuning an Inception V3 model pre-trained on ImageNet.
-It is useful because it leverages transfer learning from the ImageNet dataset.
-However, it thus inherits the problematic ontology and biases of ImageNet as outlined [here](https://excavating.ai/).

 ### Object Detection

 1. **ObjectDetectionRNPrimitive**: This primitive utilizes RetinaNet, a convolutional neural network (CNN), for object detection.
 It wraps the Keras implementation of Retinanet from [this repo](https://github.com/fizyr/keras-retinanet).
 The original Retinanet paper can be found [here](https://arxiv.org/abs/1708.02002).
 It is useful because it leverages transfer learning from the ImageNet dataset.
 However, it thus inherits the problematic ontology and biases of ImageNet as outlined [here](https://excavating.ai/).